UKCloud/documentation/articles/other/other-how-submit-ideas.md

 toc_sub3:
 toc_sub4:
 toc_title: Submit ideas in the UKCloud Community
-toc_fullpath: How To/other-ref-ideas.md
+toc_fullpath: How To/other-how-submit-ideas.md
-toc_mdlink: other-ref-ideas.md
+toc_mdlink: other-how-submit-ideas.md
 ---

 # UKCloud Ideas

 ## Overview

 UKCloud Ideas is the place in our UKCloud Community where you can share your ideas and suggestions with us and help influence our product development.
 You can submit ideas, vote on your favourite ideas and comment on other member suggestions.
 Ideas can be big or small; if it will improve your UKCloud experience, we want to know.
 Each idea is assessed in line with our delivery roadmap.
-The higher the number of votes, the higher the priority for development.
+If selected for development, the higher the number of votes, the higher the priority.

 ![UKCloud Ideas](images/other-ideas-home.png)